KevinWorkman/HappyCoding/blog/_posts/2021-05-03-ludum-memories.md

 One of my favorite things about Ludum Dare is when people make Let's Play videos of themselves playing through the games.
 Check out [this video](https://www.youtube.com/watch?v=pUlP6yTNfFw) to see [Claus Aranha](https://twitter.com/caranha) play this game.

-You can download the jar [here](http://s3.staticvoidgames.com/games/Defuse/Defuse.jar).
+You can download the jar file [Defuse](http://s3.staticvoidgames.com/games/Defuse/Defuse.jar).

 # Firefly - LD29